-He directed such comedy classics as spaceballs and young frankenstein.
+He directed such comedy classics as Spaceballs and Young Frankenstein.

-Without him we couldn't have had the 1980's and the influence it spawned.
-He directed classics such as The Breakfast Club (my all time favorite), Ferris Bueller's Day Off, Sixteen Candles, Pretty In Pink, Home Alone 1 and 2 and Weird Science.
+Without him, we couldn't have had the 1980s and the influence it spawned.
+He directed classics such as The Breakfast Club (my all-time favorite), Ferris Bueller's Day Off, Sixteen Candles, Pretty in Pink, Home Alone 1 and 2, and Weird Science.
 He was also a great producer.

 John Hughes and Chris Columbus both rock.

 Wes Anderson is a strange cookie.
-His films always involve strange camera maneuvers, eccentric colour choices, made-up worlds and symmetrical shots with such perfectionism that you leave the cinema wondering if he's borderline autistic.
-His films are full of hilarious but subtle humour and are always a pleasure to watch.
+His films always involve strange camera maneuvers, eccentric color choices, made-up worlds, and symmetrical shots executed with such perfectionism that you leave the cinema wondering if he's borderline autistic.
+His films are full of hilarious but subtle humor and are always a pleasure to watch.

 He gets my vote for being brave and bold enough to create his own cinema style and not just conform to the usual Hollywood rubbish.
 He's indeed a very intelligent man, and his films will always be jewels.